 With CBBC, because it was my first job, they kind of warmed you into it a bit more, and they let me learn a bit more I suppose.
-On my first day on Tracy Beaker, I remember hearing someone call lights, well it’s not even lights camera action, they did the clapperboard, and then you’re supposed to wait for action and then go, I heard the clapperboard and then I just thought, ‘right that’s it we start now’, so I walked on into the scene and they were like, ‘no sweetie you’ve got to wait till action’, I was like, ‘oh okay’.
+On my first day on Tracy Beaker, I remember when they did the clapperboard, and then you’re supposed to wait for action and then go, I heard the clapperboard and then I just thought, ‘right that’s it we start now’, so I walked on into the scene and they were like, ‘no sweetie you’ve got to wait till action’.
 I feel like, in Doctors or Casualty, I don’t know whether they would, actually you know what, they probably would!
 They were such a lovely bunch that they probably have a lot of people doing a first filming, and they are really patient with it.
-I suppose there isn’t much of a difference, apart from Doctors was just really really quick and fast-paced, but I really enjoyed that.
+I suppose there isn’t much of a difference, apart from Doctors was just really, really quick and fast-paced, but I really enjoyed that.
 It made me think that if I was ever in a role again, in a TV show, and a guest actor came in for the day, to just try and make them feel as comfortable as possible, because I felt so nervous walking on to those sets and not knowing anyone and luckily all the crew and all the cast were so nice and lovely and welcoming, but I can picture walking on to a set where they don’t speak to you or something like that.
-It just made me realise that, always be nice to the guest, because they’re really nervous, and just always be kind if you can.
+It just made me realise, always be nice to the guest, because they’re really nervous, and just always be kind if you can.

 What was it like filming Sam and Mark’s Big Friday Wind-Up and what did you have to do?